Where can I find the results of student course evaluations?

-A. A score of 3, 4 or 5 on the AP Physics B exam will provide up to eight semester hours of credit, and will waive Physics 2010 and 2020.
-A score of 3, 4 or 5 on the AP Physics C Mechanics Test will give 4 semester hours of credit, and a score of 4 or 5 should waive Physics 2210 with department approval.
-A score of 3, 4 or 5 on the Physics AP C Electricity & Magnetism Exam will give 4 semester hours of credit, and a 4 or 5 will give exemption from Physics 2220 with department approval.
+A. A score of 3, 4 or 5 on the AP Physics B exam will provide up to six semester hours of credit, a score of 4 or 5 will waive Physics 2010 and 2020 with department approval.
+A score of 3, 4 or 5 on the AP Physics 1 exam will provide up to 4 semester hours of credit, a score of 4 or 5 will waive Physics 2010 with department approval.
+A score of 3, 4 or 5 on the AP Physics 2 exam will provide up to 4 semester hours of credit, a score of 4 or 5 will waive Physics 2020 with department approval.
+A score of 3, 4 or 5 on the AP Physics C Mechanics Test will give 3 semester hours of credit, and a score of 4 or 5 should waive Physics 2210 with department approval.
+A score of 3, 4 or 5 on the Physics AP C Electricity Magnetism Exam will give 3 semester hours of credit, and a 4 or 5 will give exemption from Physics 2220 with department approval.
 Students with a score of 3, 4 or 5 should consider taking Physics 3210 and 3220.
 If you have questions about your score, you should make an appointment with an undergraduate advisor.
-You can make an appointment with the academic advisor by sending email to online, by dropping in during her drop-in hours or by e-mail, , if none of these times work for you.

 A. Very few classes are offered year-round, and most of these are introductory classes.
 Most of the lower and middle division classes are offered both spring and fall.
 Most of the upper division course work is only offered once a year.
 Information on specific classes is found in the Undergraduate Handbook (PDF).

 A. The sooner the better.
 Nearly every physics course has a mathematical prerequisite.
 Failure to adhere to the prerequisites will lead to difficulties in the course.